A meeting of polar tribes: iC3 Field School

 The samples collected during the field school are now being processed in iC3’s Polar MAGIC laboratory.

-Four PhD students who recently joined iC3 will later analyse the data.
+Five PhD students who recently joined iC3 will later analyse the data.
 Their aim is to determine how mix of chemicals and nutrients released by Steindalsbreen glacier evolves during its journey down the river, and how the influx of meltwater into the fjord is affecting marine life.

 “We developed a plan to study how discharge from both a glaciated and non-glaciated catchment could potentially impact the fjord system," Joost van Genuchten explained.